If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 - lifestyle choices (such as diet and exercise),

 How do I know if I am at risk for cancer?

 Contact your health care provider.
-Your health care provider can help you understand your risk for cancer, especially if other members of your family have a history of cancer.
+Your health care provider can help you understand your risk for cancer.
 Your health care provider can also help you understand how your risk for cancer is affected by the following: